Fiona Apple

-Early life
+Early life and education

 Fiona Apple was born Fiona Apple McAfee-Maggart on September 13, 1977, in New York City to singer Diane McAfee and actor Brandon Maggart, who met when both were cast in the Broadway musical Applause.
 Her father is from Tennessee, and through him, Apple has Melungeon ancestry.
 Her maternal grandparents were dancer Millicent Green and big band vocalist Johnny McAfee.
 Her sister Amber sings cabaret under the stage name Maude Maggart, and actor Garett Maggart is her half brother.
 Apple grew up in Morningside Gardens in Harlem with her mother and sister, but spent summers with her father in Los Angeles, California.
-She attended St. Hilda's & St. Hugh's School.

-Apple was classically trained on piano as a child, and began composing her own pieces by the age of eight.
-When learning to play piano, she would often take sheet music and translate guitar tablature into the corresponding notes.
-Apple later began to play along with jazz standard compositions after becoming proficient, through which she discovered Billie Holiday and Ella Fitzgerald, who became major influences on her.
+She attended the private Episcopal school St. Hilda's & St. Hugh's School and later Alexander Hamilton High School (Los Angeles), as well as being homeschooled.
+As she studied piano, she would often transcribe guitar tablature into standard notation.
+Apple later began to play along with jazz standards, discovering Billie Holiday and Ella Fitzgerald, who became major influences.

-Since childhood, Apple has struggled with obsessive-compulsive disorder, depression, and anxiety, and has also been diagnosed with complex post-traumatic stress disorder.
-At age 12, she was raped outside the apartment she shared with her mother, step-father, and sister in Harlem.
+Since childhood, Apple has struggled with obsessive–compulsive disorder, depression, and anxiety, and has also been diagnosed with complex post-traumatic stress disorder.
+At age twelve she was raped outside the apartment she shared with her mother, step-father, and sister in Harlem.
 She subsequently developed an eating disorder, purposely slimming her developing body, which she saw as "bait" for potential predators.
-"I definitely did have an eating disorder," she recalled.
+"I definitely did have an eating disorder", she recalled.
 "What was really frustrating for me was that everyone thought I was anorexic, and I wasn't.
 I was just really depressed and self-loathing."
 She also described how her OCD developed into avoidant/restrictive food intake disorder, requiring food to be a certain color or shape.

 After the rape, Apple began attending Model Mugging classes, practicing self-defense, but continued to suffer panic attacks while walking home from school, which led to her relocating to Los Angeles to live with her father for one year.
 In Los Angeles, Apple attended Alexander Hamilton High School for her second year.

 In a 2000 interview, Apple stated that, despite speculation from journalists, she did not write songs about the trauma surrounding her rape: "It doesn't get into the writing.
 It's a boring pain.
 It's such a fuckin' old pain that, you know, there's nothing poetic about it."